 Our first mom received her gently used pump last week!
 I have two moms in South Africa that I am trying hard to go a pump to next.

 This is where you come in.

 Shipping for a Spectra is about $25 in the US and $75 (and way way up) internationally.
-You can help make this possible with your donation.
+You can help make this possible with your support.
 Any amount helps.

-Actual pumps can be donating by contacting Nikki Bredeson at email@example.com.
+Actual pumps can be sent by contacting Nikki Bredeson at email@example.com.